-Uses in the research and development category consist of the following land uses in Table 21-5.1.
+A facility focused primarily on the research and development of new products.
+Uses in the research and development category consist of the following subcategories in Table 21-5.1:

 - (a) General research and development.

 - (1) Defined: Research and development facilities, including but not limited to laboratories, supporting prototype manufacture, pilot plants used to test manufacturing processes planned for use in production elsewhere, and supporting administrative offices.
 Does not include medical research and development.
-See Section 21-5.70-4.
+See Section 21-5.70 (e).

 - (2) Standards: None.